deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - slog - work hard over a period of time
 - kayfabe - (in professional wrestling) the fact or convention of presenting staged performances as genuine or authentic.
 - Spray and pray
+- Idiopathic - Relating to or denoting any disease or condition which arises spontaneously or for which the cause is unknown. -- "idiopathic epilepsy"

 ### Shill / Shilling